JetBrains/Qodana/topics/ui-overview.md

     Below the code fragment view in the Problem and File explorers, you can
     * **Open the respective file in the IDE**

-      If you have JetBrains Toolbox installed, click the **Open file in IDE** button to jump to the respective file in the editor.
+      If you have JetBrains Toolbox and [](qodana-ide-plugin.md) installed, click the **Open in IDE** button to jump to the respective file in the code editor.

     * **Remove this item and similar problems from the future analysis**